 I simply cannot count the number of times I have heard about the new happy hour menu at Roy’s Restaurant from my colleagues at work.
 Given how much of a happy hour enthusiast I am, the fact that I had not yet heard about the Aloha Hour Menu made feel unaccomplished.

-So, yesterday after a long but fulfilling day at work, I decided to treat myself and my girlfriend to the Aloha menu at Roy’s in Downtown L.A.
+So, yesterday after a long but fulfilling day at work, I decided to treat myself and my girlfriend to the Aloha Hour menu at Roy’s in Pasadena or L.A. area.

 We made quick reservations as we were driving down to the restaurant (and looking for parking because the parking at Roy’s is a tad bit expensive).
 When we got there, we received a warm welcome; the service and the ambiance set the mood for us.